 The Organizers (including its officers, employees, contractors and agents, as well as those of any of its co-sponsors) of the WCRP-FPA2 Polar Challenge assume no liability for, nor on behalf of, the Competitors.

-By registering to the competition, teams acknowledge they fully understand and agree to the terms laid out in the Application Form document, the Rules and Procedures document, the Regulations and Standards for Installation of Mission Verification Tags and any other documents referenced on the Guidelines section of the Challenge homepage, and any subsequent amendments.
-Teams enter the competition at their own risk.
+By registering to the Competition, teams acknowledge they fully understand and agree to the terms laid out in the Application Form document, the Rules and Procedures document, the Regulations and Standards for Installation of Mission Verification Tags and any other documents referenced on the Guidelines section of the Challenge homepage, and any subsequent amendments.
+Teams enter the Competition at their own risk.

 Except for any liability that cannot by law be excluded, the Organizers assume no liability (including negligence), for any personal injury, death, or any loss or damage (including loss of opportunity), whether direct, indirect, special or consequential, arising in any way out of the competition, including through, but not limited to:

-unsuccessful application to the competition;
+unsuccessful application to the Competition;

 any technical difficulties or equipment malfunction;